Bolide-AI/mcp/CONTRIBUTING.md

 ### Developing using VS Code

-VS Code is especially good for developing DataRouteMCP as it has a built-in way to view MCP client/server logs as well as the ability to configure MCP servers at a project level.
+VS Code is especially good for developing BolideAIMCP as it has a built-in way to view MCP client/server logs as well as the ability to configure MCP servers at a project level.
 It probably has the most comprehensive support for MCP development.

 To make your development workflow in VS Code more efficient:

 1.  **Start the MCP Server**: Open the `.vscode/mcp.json` file.
-You can start the `dataroutemcp-dev` server either by clicking the `Start` CodeLens that appears above the server definition, or by opening the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`), running `Mcp: List Servers`, selecting `dataroutemcp-dev`, and starting the server.
+You can start the `BolideAI-dev` server either by clicking the `Start` CodeLens that appears above the server definition, or by opening the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`), running `Mcp: List Servers`, selecting `BolideAI-dev`, and starting the server.
 2.  **Launch the Debugger**: Press `F5` to attach the Node.js debugger.

 Once these steps are completed, you can utilize the tools from the MCP server you are developing within this repository in agent mode.